 Nowadays the cubic house is very fashionable.
 A cubic home is a house with straight lines and a flat roof built on one or two levels.
-Whether they are models of two-storey or single-storey houses, the design of these buildings remains resolutely very modern.
+Whether they are models of two-storey or single-storey dwellings, the design of these buildings remains resolutely very modern.

 In addition to offering a larger living space because it is optimized, this type of architecture skillfully combines residential areas with design, notably by choosing to split them aesthetically.